DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 ### Associated user tasks

 For each user type we then identified every task through the journey they would need to undertake and why.

 The full list of user types is stored in the new Claim funding SharePoint.

 Below is an example of a user task for each user type and why we needed to know this information.

 #### Example school user task

-As someone in an administrative or mentor role at a school, I need to know what is required of me before I start a claim, so that I can prepare all the information required information ready before I start our claim.”
+“As someone in an administrative or mentor role at a school, I need to know what is required of me before I start a claim, So that I can prepare all the information required information ready before I start our claim.”

 #### How we used this user task